Short URL for this page:

 (Captain, Corps of Top.
 Engineers, May 31, 1848)

-making Topographic and Hydrographic Survey of the Delta of the Mississippi River, with a view to its protection from inundation, and deepening the channels at its mouth, 1850‑51, continuing in general charge of the work, and preparing, in conjunction with Lieutenant Indicates a West Point graduate and gives his Class.Abbot, his voluminous report thereon, till 1861; on sick leave of absence, 1851‑53; in Europe, examining means for protecting Delta Rivers from inundation, 1853‑54; in general charge, under the War Department, of the Office duties at Washington, D. C., connected with the Explorations and Surveys for Railroads from the Mississippi River to the Pacific Ocean, and Geographical Explorations west of the Mississippi, 1854‑61; as Member of the Light-house Board, Apr.
+making Topographic and Hydrographic Survey of the Delta of the Mississippi River, with a view to its protection from inundation, and deepening the channels at its mouth, 1850‑51, continuing in general charge of the work, and preparing, in conjunction with Lieutenant Indicates a West Point graduate, Class of 1854: a link to his biographical entry in Cullum's Register.Abbot, his voluminous report thereon, till 1861; on sick leave of absence, 1851‑53; in Europe, examining means for protecting Delta Rivers from inundation, 1853‑54; in general charge, under the War Department, of the Office duties at Washington, D. C., connected with the Explorations and Surveys for Railroads from the Mississippi River to the Pacific Ocean, and Geographical Explorations west of the Mississippi, 1854‑61; as Member of the Light-house Board, Apr.
 24, 1856, to Apr.
 5, 1862, — of the Board "to revise the Programme of Instruction at the U. S. Military Academy," Jan.
 12 to Apr.
 24, 1860, — and of the Commission, created by Act of Congress of June 21, 1860, "to examine into the Organization, System of Discipline, and Course of Instruction at the U. S. Military Academy," July 18 to Dec.
 18, 1860.

 Served during the Rebellion of the Seceding States, 1861‑66: on the